ahmadsandy34/Car-Price-Prediction/README.md

 - model_scaler.pkl  : Standard Scaler pickle file

 ## How to use :
-1. Download Car-Price-Prediction_Main.ipynb, Car-Price-Prediction_Inference.ipynb, and Car-Price-Prediction_Dataset.csv then store it in one file
+1. Download Car-Price-Prediction_Main.ipynb, Car-Price-Prediction_Inference.ipynb, and Car-Price-Prediction_Dataset.csv then store it in one folder
 2. In the Car-Price-Prediction_Main.ipynb, run all cells.
-There will be new files in the file consisting of lasso_lin_reg.pkl, list_cat_cols.txt, list_num_cols.txt, model_encoder.pkl, model_scaler.pkl.
+There will be new files in the folder consisting of lasso_lin_reg.pkl, list_cat_cols.txt, list_num_cols.txt, model_encoder.pkl, model_scaler.pkl.
 These files will be used to predict new car data in Car-Price-Prediction_Inference.ipynb
 3. In the Car-Price-Prediction_Inference.ipynb, run all cells.
 You can change the content of data_inf or data_inf2 to experiment with different car specification